 Flip those two over and repeat not the back side.
 Repeat with all the arms of the star until they are all connected.

-9. Take your glue and put a thick coat onto the circles.
+Take your glue and put a thick coat onto the circles.
 Place your buttons in the glue.
 Once you have the buttons in place, add small gemstones.
 Then dust with a fine glitter.
-I used Glamour Dust.
+I used the Glamour Dust glitter.

 Repeat with the backside.
 It’s hard to hold things in place on the backside, so I inserted a skewer stick between and was able to hold the piece in place while the glue dried.
 Then I just pulled it out.